Nyctinomus aegyptiacus

 Authority citation

-Geoffroy Saint-Hilaire, É. 1818.
+Geoffroy Saint-Hilaire, É. 1813-03.
 Description des mammifères qui se trouvent en Égypte.
-Pp. 99–144 in Anonymous. (eds.).
+Pp. 99–144 in Anonymous.
+1818.
 Description de l'Égypte, ou Recueil des observations et des recherches qui ont été faites en Égypte pendant l'expédition de l'Armée française, publié par les ordres de sa Majesté l'Empéreur Napoléon le Grand.
 Histoire naturelle.
 Tome second.
-Imprimerie Impériale, 752 pp.
+Imprimerie Impériale, Paris, 752 pp.

 Original name as described